mlswg/mls-protocol/draft-ietf-mls-protocol.md

           Commit commit;
     };

-    MLSContentAuthData auth;
+    GroupContentAuthData auth;
     opaque padding[length_of_padding];
-} MLSCiphertextContent;
+} AuthenticatedContentTBE;
 ~~~

 The `padding` field is set by the sender, by first encoding the content (via the
 `select`) and the `auth` field, then appending the chosen number of zero bytes.
 A receiver identifies the padding field in a plaintext decoded from
-`MLSCiphertext.ciphertext` by first decoding the content and the `auth` field;
+`PrivateMessage.ciphertext` by first decoding the content and the `auth` field;
 then the `padding` field comprises any remaining octets of plaintext.
 The
 `padding` field MUST be filled with all zero bytes.
 A receiver MUST verify that
 there are no non-zero bytes in the `padding` field, and if this check fails, the
-enclosing MLSCiphertext MUST be rejected as malformed.
+enclosing PrivateMessage MUST be rejected as malformed.
 This check ensures that
 the padding process is deterministic, so that, for example, padding cannot be
 used as a covert channel.